 To assess the different stages of dementia or Alzheimer’s, the Fast functional scale focuses on an individual’s ability to perform tasks of everyday activities of daily living, such as bathing, dressing, and grooming.

-How the Fast Scale Breaks Down Dementia Stages
+How The Fast Scale Breaks Down Dementia Stages (How To Interpret The Fast Scale)

 There are primarily three overarching stages of dementia: